Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Example:
 ```
-MOV R4, R3, LSR R7 #This command takes the value in R3, shifts it to the right by the amount specified by the unsigned integer value of the 6 least significant bits in R7 and writes it into R4.
+MOV R4, R3, LSR R7 ;This command takes the value in R3, shifts it to the right by the amount specified by the unsigned integer value of the 6 least significant bits in R7 and writes it into R4.
 ```
 **Important Note**: In the example above `R7` **cannot** be replaced with `CPSR`.